mom1/dddkit/README.md

 #### Configuration Options

-The PrometheusMetricsHook class accepts the following configuration parameters:
+The standard PrometheusMetricsHook class accepts the following configuration parameters:

 - `app_name` (str, default: 'dddkit_stories'): The name of the service to use in the metrics
 - `prefix` (str, default: 'dddkit_stories'): The prefix to use for the metrics